qcom/html-generator/src/app.coffee.md

 		data[sku] = product

-After every sku in `inApi` has been iterated over, write the data object to disk.
+After every sku in `skus` has been iterated over, write the data object to disk.

 	fs.writeFileSync './out.json', JSON.stringify(data)